leftover/JTetris/README.md

 # JTetris
-Simple Tetris game written on Java
+A simple Tetris game written on Java